microsoft/playwright/docs/src/getting-started-vscode-js.md

 ## Installation

-Install the [VS Code extension from the marketplace](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) or from the extensions tab in VS Code.
+To use Playwright for Node.js from VS Code, install the [VS Code extension from the marketplace](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) or from the extensions tab in VS Code.

 ![VS Code extension for Playwright](https://github.com/microsoft/playwright/assets/13063165/cab54568-3168-4b3f-bf3d-854976594903)